-What is the XGBoost Algorithm?
+What is XGBoost Algorithm?

 XGBoost is a machine learning algorithm that belongs to the ensemble learning category, specifically the gradient boosting framework.
 It utilizes decision trees as base learners and employs regularization techniques to enhance model generalization.
-Known for its computational efficiency, feature importance analysis, and handling of missing values, XGBoost is widely used for tasks such as regression, classification, and ranking.
+XGBoost is famous for its computational efficiency, offering efficient processing, insightful feature importance analysis, and seamless handling of missing values.
+It’s the go-to algorithm for a wide range of tasks, including regression, classification, and ranking.
+In this article, we will give you an overview of XGBoost model, along with a use-case!

 We recommend going through the below article as well to fully understand the various terms and concepts mentioned in this article: